ccano/cc2223/session7/README.md

 - Function for any scheduled job
 - A function that executes manually.

 Moreover, we can also chain functions, which means a particular function on completion can trigger another function to execute.
-For example, A function for web requests on completion can trigger any scheduled job function.
+For example, a function for web requests on completion can trigger any scheduled job function.
 This way, the process becomes more autonomous.

 Summing up, FaaS is a serverless way to execute modular pieces of code.
 FaaS lets developers write and update a piece of code on the fly, which can then be executed in response to an event, such as a user clicking on an element in a web application.
 This makes it easy to scale code and is a cost-efficient way to implement microservices.